 Substantially elevated blood cholesterol is certainly a health

-concern but lowering blood cholesterol or having too low of blood
+concern, but lowering blood cholesterol or having too low of

-cholesterol is associated with other health risks.
-For example
+blood cholesterol is associated with other health risks.
+For

-low serum cholesterol or lowering serum cholesterol concentrations
+example, low serum cholesterol or lowering serum cholesterol

-by diet, drugs, or both may increase risk of deaths due to suicide
+concentrations by diet, drugs, or both may increase risk of deaths

-the central nervous system is the suppression of aggressive impulses.
+of serotonin in the central nervous system is the suppression

 Total Cholesterol Standards